The Adam West sitcom that should have been

 When kicking back at home, Lookwell pops in old VHS tapes of “Bannigan,” and enjoys a “Firm-Pop,” the “frozen treat that tightens your skin.”
-I love the “old” footage from “Bannigan” episodes, in which West wears a dark wig.
+I love the “old” footage from “Bannigan” episodes, in which West wears a lustrous wig.

 A clever plot device has Lookwell teaching an acting class.
 As he “fights crime,” he can draw from a pool of young talent — would-be actors who are struggling to get a break, and will do the dirty work for their addled mentor.